backstage/backstage/plugins/catalog-backend/api-report.md

   }>;
   // (undocumented)
   static create(env: CatalogEnvironment): Promise<NextCatalogBuilder>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen replaceEntityPolicies(policies: EntityPolicy[]): CatalogBuilder;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen replaceProcessors(processors: CatalogProcessor[]): CatalogBuilder;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen setEntityDataParser(parser: CatalogProcessorParser): CatalogBuilder;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen setFieldFormatValidators(validators: Partial<Validators>): CatalogBuilder;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen setPlaceholderResolver(
+  replaceEntityPolicies(policies: EntityPolicy[]): CatalogBuilder;
+  replaceProcessors(processors: CatalogProcessor[]): CatalogBuilder;
+  setEntityDataParser(parser: CatalogProcessorParser): CatalogBuilder;
+  setFieldFormatValidators(validators: Partial<Validators>): CatalogBuilder;
+  setPlaceholderResolver(
     key: string,
     resolver: PlaceholderResolver,